sarabenali88/IoT/docs/uxd/concept_design.md

 I have chosen to design a box as the smart device.
 I think a box is simple, easy to look at and doesn't require lots of functionalities to actually understand the device.
 The box will have 4 sides and will look like a 3d box.
 This is because I can place different technical materials on different sides.
 The LCD-display screen will be placed on the front of the box.
 The push button to turn the buzzer off and the LED, will be placed on top of the box.

-### Measurements
-*Latest measurements:*

-Box side: 18 cm.
-LCD-screen: 7.2 x 2.4 cm.

 ## Digital Manufacturing
 The material I am using for my embedded device is MDF.
 The reason why I am using MDF is because of my design.
 I am designing